Doishy/Listys/coffee.md

 So it has been awhile!
 Decided to update this after people got too fed up seeing what was cooking and thus having their food spoiled.
 Unfortunately the Chef took offence to this and started leaving the kitchen in favour of some weird hipster bean emporium.
 Thankfully we have worked out some issues with sourcing ingredients and thus can introduce the new seasonal menu!
-Now with a large inspiration from another part of Scandanavia!
+Now with a large inspiration from another part of Scandinavia!
 We also may have had more than one health and safety FDA violation so are now running more of a Bistro type coffee bar.
 Our previous menu for those who may not have had a chance to sample it: https://www.reddit.com/r/MTGLegacy/comments/88mrve/legacy_meatballs_a_master_chefs_perspective/